AAlfarho/axo-music/README.md

  ![pl-detail](https://raw.githubusercontent.com/AAlfarho/axo-music/master/readme/search-songs-res.png)

  By modularizing the application and separating the concerns properly, we are able to reuse a *Redux* managed component in an *_independent_* component such as the Search.
- Further, this same component could be re-used to display any other type of collections (yet to be impoemented) such as:
+ Further, this same component could be re-used to display any other type of collections (yet to be implemented) such as:
   + ALBUM_COLLECTION : all songs from an album.
   + RADIO_COLLECTION : all songs included in a radio.
   + ARTIST_COLLECTION : all songs from a specific artist.

-  ### Search fire up event
+  ## Search fire up event

-  For this application, we should not fire up search events every single time the user inputs a new value in our search, we should wait until the user has finished typing and then fire up our search, this is overall a better  approach for our application performance, keeping it simple and don't requesting information when we don't need it.
+  For this application, we should not fire up search events every single time the user inputs a new value in our search, this **WILL NOT SCALE**, we should wait until the user has finished typing and then fire up our search, this is not only a better  approach for our application performance, fewer requests equals less **cost** for our application.

-  To accomplish the above a simple line of 'lodash' is required, **_debounce_** enables us to group sequential calls into a single call, which will be executed after the specified delay time.
+  To accomplish the above, a single, yet *incredibly powerful* line of 'lodash' is required;
+   **_debounce_** enables us to group sequential calls into a single call, which will be executed after the specified delay time.

    ```javascript

     document.getElementById('search-input').addEventListener('keyup', _.debounce(this.handleSearch, 500) )
    ```

- ### Song ordering
+ ## Song ordering

  The order in which a song is inserted in a playlist is extremely important, retrieving them in the same order in which they were inserted into the playlist was a matter of updating our *Model Relationship* in our backend.